 Being the largest city of Assam, Guwahati has come a long way as an urban travel getaway.
 If you want to have a taste of true North-Eastern culture, then a visit to Guwahati can be an eye-opener for you.
 It is located at an approximate distance of 1,907, 2,753, 1,008, 2,952 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Follow the given below information to reach here.

 By Air.
 Lokpriya Gopinath Bordoloi International Airport aka Guwahati Airport is just 25 kilometres away from the main city.
 It is a well-established airport with regular flight services.
 It is well-connected to India’s major cities like Delhi, Mumbai, Kolkata, and Chennai.
 Apart from these metropolitan cities, the airport has good connectivity with neighbouring cities like Imphal, Bagdogra, Itanagar, etc. as well.

 By Rail.
 One of the primary rail lines of Assam is the Guwahati Railway Station that is 5 kilometres away from the main city centre.
 The railway line is well-connected to other major cities in India such as Delhi, Mumbai, Kolkata, and Chennai.

-Road.
-The city of Guwahati can be reached via the neighbouring regions of the state of Assam as well as other major metropolitan cities of India like Delhi, Mumbai, Bangalore, and Hyderabad.
+By Road.
+The city of Guwahati can be reached via the neighbouring regions of the state of Assam as well as other major metropolitan cities of India.
 There are private and government buses that run frequently and if you are looking forward to travelling via your own vehicle then you would need to take NH 44, 16, or 27 depending upon your location.